 The castle is said to have fallen to ruin after the death of a clan chief’s baby, having been dropped from a high window by a careless nursemaid.
 The nursemaid was either cast adrift into the sea or drown in the nearby loch.
 Personally, I feel it is the latter, as she made it back to the castle, where she haunts it, adding her horrible moaning to Margaret’s.

 Glamis Castle has several legends.
 The most famous is that of the Monster of Glamis.
-This tale states that there is a bricked up suite of rooms that hold a hideous monster, kept alone and apart from its family for its entire life.
-Stories vary as to who the monster is, with some accounts stating it was just a hideously deformed child of the chief, while others say that a vampire child is born to the family every other generation.
+This tale states that there is a bricked-up suite of rooms that holds a hideous monster, kept alone and apart from its family for its entire life.
+Stories vary as to who the monster is, with some accounts stating it was just a hideously deformed child of the chief, while others say that a vampire child is born to the family of every other generation.
 Just as spooky, more so due to its basis in reality, is the Room of Skulls, where the Ogilvie family left enemies to starve to death.
-It really is covered in bones and may be the basis for the bricked in room of the aforementioned monster.
+It really is covered in bones and may be the basis for the bricked-in room of the aforementioned monster.

 Another legend of Glamis Castle is that of Earl Beardie.
 The Earl wanted to play cards, and started to do so, but was warned to stop due to restrictions on gambling (and most forms of fun) on the Sabbath.
 The Earl became furious and said he would play until John’s Book of Revelation came true, and even then would keep playing with the Devil.
 A stranger soon appeared at the castle to join in the game, who turned out to be the Devil himself.
 Old Scratch took Earl Beardie’s soul, in some versions taking it straight to hell and in others condemning him to play cards until doomsday, with no rest.